picoCTF/start-problem-dev/README.md

   use the webshell
   - If a challenge requires an obscure command line tool to solve, let us know so that we can add it to the webshell
-  - Our users with the most potential to learn use the webshell
+  - Most users playing from school only have the webshell
   - Some previous winners have also used the webshell for certain problems
 - Also try to avoid challenges that require excessive client-side computation (especially for crypto challenges etc.), as some players will be using our